- 10 Ti Leaves (washed and ribs removed)

 - Take 2 ti leaves and place them on a flat surface in an X pattern.

 - In one hand, stack 1 portion of luau leaves.
-In the center of the top leaf, place 1/5 of the pork butt, pork belly, butterfish and sweet potato in a mound.
-Sprinkle with a teasoon of alae salt.
+In the center of the top leaf, place 1/5 of the beef short ribs or pork butt, pork belly, butterfish and sweet potato in a mound.
+Sprinkle with a teaspoon of Hawaiian salt.

 - Wrap the the lu’au leaves around the meat mixture into a tight bundle.